-Kathie Diapoulis, President of the Washington Area Girls Soccer, presents the Women's Committee Award of Excellence to Louise Waxler.
+Kathie Diapoulis, President of the Washington Area Girls Soccer, presents the Women's Advocacy Group Award of Excellence to Louise Waxler.

 Louise Waxler, Director of Kicks Against Breast Cancer and the Director of Operations for the Philadelphia Independence, is recognized as one of the bedrock pioneers that has brought women’s and girls' soccer to the forefront of sports in the United States.
 Her experience spans executive leadership, operational planning and execution, and corporate construction, as well as sports PR and events management.

-Louise has been a member of the NSCAA since 1991 and served in several distinctive positions within the organization, including President, Women’s Committee Chairperson, Youth Representative, and Board of Directors.
+Louise has been a member of the NSCAA since 1991 and served in several distinctive positions within the organization, including President, Women’s Advocacy Group Chairperson, Youth Representative, and Board of Directors.